robertabenincasa/project_Lorenz/README.md

 \end{equation}
 $$

 For set B, the 2 trajectories relaxes to a single one after a brief oscillating transient and their difference tends to zero accordingly.
 Instead, for set A of parameters, the 2 trajectories suddenly distance each other after a transient in which they coincide and start oscillating independently in a chaotic manner and so does their difference.
 The RMSE increases in an exponential manner and saturates at the size a of the attractor.
 That means that the RMSE, i.e. the distance between the 2 trajectories, cannot be greater than the dimension of the attractor itself, since they are confined to it.
-Moreover, in a chaotic system, the distance between the two trajectories $\delta$(t) grows as $\delta(t)\sim\delta_{0}\exp{\lambda t}$, where $\lambda$ is the maximum Lyapunov exponent (approximately 0.9 for the Lorenz system), so the predictability time $t\sim\frac{1}{\lambda}ln(\frac{a}{\delta_{0}})$ is supposed to decrease with increasing initial distance.
+Moreover, in a chaotic system, the distance between the two trajectories $\delta$(t) grows as $\delta(t)\sim\delta_{0}\exp{\lambda t}$, where $\lambda$ is the maximum Lyapunov exponent (approximately 0.9 for the Lorenz system), so the predictability time $t\sim\frac{1}{\lambda}ln(\frac{a}{\delta_{0}})$ is supposed to decrease with increasing initial distance following a logarithmic relation.
 The predictability time is here arbitrarly defined as the time at which the RMSE became greater than 0.5 and is related to the sensitiveness to initial conditions typical of chaotic systems.

 ## Ensemble of perturbations
 Finally, in order to show how the predictability of such a chaotic system can be improved, ensemble forecasting is considered.
 An ensemble of *N* random generated perturbations is applied as before and the Lorenz system is integrated for each IC.
 Then, the RMSE of the ensemble mean (*L*) and the mean RMSE (*R*) are computed as a function of time: